oracle-livelabs/converged/obaas/check-processing/check-processing.md

     {"accountId":2,"amount":200}
     ```

    Call the clear endpoint to send a clearance notification using this command.
-Note that you can use any `journalId` since there is nothing recieving and processing these messages yet:
+Note that you can use any `journalId` since there is nothing receiving and processing these messages yet:

     ```shell
     $ <copy>curl -i -X POST -H 'Content-Type: application/json' -d '{"journalId": 4}' http://localhost:8080/api/v1/testrunner/clear</copy>